 To better understand the Company impact, we engaged Trucost, a sustainability data company.
 With their expertise, we are able to assess Core Lab's operational and value chain greenhouse gas emissions in line with the World Resource Institute ("WRI")/World Business Council for Sustainable Development ("WBCSD") Corporate Standard (Scope 1 and 2) and Corporate Value Chain (Scope 3) Guidelines (GHG Protocol).
 The assessment allows us to report Scope 1, 2 and 3 GHG emissions in annual accounts and to the Carbon Disclosure Project ("CDP") Climate Change Questionnaire.
+In 2018 our CDP score increased to B- from our initial score in 2014 of D.

 We have already been reporting company-wide Scope 1 and 2 GHG emissions to the CDP since 2014.
-Currently, we use estimates of companywide emissions based on our sector of operation and revenue for reporting purposes.
 Engaging Trucost allows us to improve our operational (Scope 1 and 2) GHG emission quantification methodology by integrating primary data.
-Furthermore, Trucost quantified Scope 3 GHG emissions according to the fifteen Scope 3 categories outlined in the Guidelines to help understand and disclose its Scope 3 emissions for the first time.
-This operational and value chain GHG emission footprint will focus on our six Advance Technology Centers ("ATCs") which comprise our more significant operating locations.
+Furthermore, Trucost quantified Scope 3 GHG emissions according to the fifteen Scope 3 categories outlined in the Guidelines to help understand and disclose its Scope 3 emissions from a deep dive into our suppliers.
+In 2017 Core Lab increased our data collection boundary from the 6 Advanced Technology Centers (ATCs) to 22 locations world wide.
+This increased collection has allowed Core Lab to began carbon pricing and better understand our carbon impact thus better understand risk and opportunities as well.

-Impact Scope FY2015 FY2016 Change
+Impact Scope FY2016 FY2017 FY2018 Change

-Direct Scope 1 5,643 2,122 -62%
+Direct Scope 1 2,122 2,277 2,869 26%

-Indirect Scope 2 7,211 7,039 -2%
+Indirect Scope 2 (location-based) 7,013 6,564 4,551 -31%

-Value Chain Scope 3, upstream 31,820 9,338 -70%
+Value Chain Scope 3, upstream 9,716 11,516 10,429 -9%

-Scope 3, downstream 1,132 988 -13%
+Scope 3, downstream 1081 611 937 53%

-Total 44,674 19,487 -56%
+Total 19,932 20,968 18,786 -10%